-• Preparing financial statements.
+Preparing financial statements.
 Accounting information by itself is not very useful.
 Businesses need to summarize the information and put it in a form that can be easily read and understood.
-In fact, there are certain rules, called accounting standards, which accountants must follow when preparing financial statements.
+In fact, when preparing financial statements, accountants must follow certain rules called accounting standards.
 In years past, the most widely used accounting standards in the United States were the Generally Accepted Accounting Principles (GAAP).
 However, there is currently a push in the U.S. accounting community to transition to the International Financial Reporting Standards (IFRS), a global set of accounting standards that is popular internationally.
 As a result of accounting standards, the format used to prepare and present financial data is consistent from company to company-making comparisons of the financial conditions at multiple organizations possible.
 Three of the most important financial statements are the balance sheet, the income statement, and the cash flow statement.